kircat-concatenation/kircat-concatenation/README.md

 * Proficient with Windows Systems Operation and Administration
 * Proficient with MacOS Systems Operation and Administration
 * Experience with BASH and Lua Scripting Languages
 * Experience with C and Python Programmng Languages
-* Experience with SQL

 ## Learning
 * Front-End Technologies